-Section 4.12 Family and Medical Leave
+Section 5.12 Family and Medical Leave

 If the School has 50 or more employees it will adopt and follow the Family and Medical Leave Act and all interim and final regulations interpreting the FMLA issued by the U.S. Department of Labor.
-If the School has less than 50 employees, it is not subject to and shall not follow the FMLA and all FMLA-related policies herein shall be void.
-At the time of the adoption of these policies the School does not have 50 employees; therefore, the FMLA and FMLA-related policies herein do not apply.
-Subject to qualifications noted above (50 or more employees) and the conditions set forth herein, any eligible employee of the School may take up to twelve (12) weeks of leave (FMLA leave) during any one fiscal year (July 1 to June 30), without pay, subject to the following.
+If the School has less than 50 employees it is not subject to and shall not follow the FMLA and all FMLA-related policies herein shall be void.
+At the time of the adoption of these policies the School does not have 50 employees; therefore, the FMLA and FMLA-related policies herein, any eligible employee of the School may take up to twelve (12) weeks of leave (FMLA leave) during any one fiscal year (July 1 to June 30), without pay, subject to the following.